Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 - Separation/Divorce.
 Even though the price you'll get is lower, many in this position feel that it can be worth it to avoid a drawn-out separation.

 - Inheritance.
-Selling directly to a house buying company helps settle an estate and help find closure more quickly.
+Selling directly to a house buying company can be a good way to sell an inherited property, and it can help settle an estate and find closure more quickly.

 - Downsizing.
 If you want to move with as little stress as possible, the sheer convenience offered by home buying companies can make them a great fit to help with a downsizing move.